bobsteva/PaperCraft/README.md

-# PaperCraft
+# PaperCraft-Fork

 This is the public repository for [PaperCraft](https://play.google.com/store/apps/details?id=cordproject.lol.papercraft), a Material Design inspired space shooter for your Android Wear watch.
 Now officially an Android Experiment :)

-~This project was my first real touch of seeing how experiments in android and Java in general can be fun and exciting.
+~This forked project was my first real touch of seeing how experiments in android and Java in general can be fun and exciting.

 ##Overview